-For chronic neck pain, there may not be a quick fix or complete cure.
+For chronic neck pain, a quick fix or complete cure cannot always turn out successfully.
 You will need to work with your health care team to try to improve the problem causing pain and to slow down the degenerative process.
 The physician’s role in the treatment of neck pain is to find the main causes that need treatment right away.
 He or she will also try to keep your neck pain from becoming a chronic condition by teaching you how to slow down the degenerative process and prevent further injury.

 - The normal anatomy of the spine and neck